Skip to main content

 How do ISI inspections differ from Ofsted’s?

 Another difference is that ISI inspection teams largely consist of practising senior leaders currently working in ISC schools, whereas Ofsted inspectors have not necessarily run a school.
 This means ISI inspectors are realistic and knowledgeable about the challenges for individual schools and their reports are more nuanced.
-For example, ISI inspectors judge ISC schools against the higher standards of academic achievement and extracurricular activities in the sector as a whole as well as against national norms.

 In addition, ISI reports stand out for the attention they give to whether a school meets its own aims.
 These tend to be more specific to the school and fuller than in the state sector.
-In other words, ISI inspections are tailoring their report around what the school says it is doing rather than what the state thinks it should be doing.

 What is in an ISI inspection report?